Distributed Multi-Agent Reinforcement Learning Based on Graph-Induced Local Value Functions

 \begin{remark} Note that many settings in this example can be adjusted while maintaining the applicability of the proposed approach in this paper.
 For example, the partial observation of each agent $i$ can be replaced by $o_i=(...,m_j(t), d_j(t),...)^\top_{j\in\mathcal{I}_i^O}$ or $o_i=(...,m_j(t),...)^\top_{j\in\mathcal{I}_i^O}$.
 Depending on different observation settings, the optimal policy may change. \end{remark} \end{example}

 Existing distributed policy gradient methods such as actor-critic~\cite{zhang2018fully} and zeroth-order optimization \cite{zhang2020cooperative} can be employed to solve the problem when there is a connected undirected communication graph among the agents.
-However, these approaches are based on estimation of the global value-function, which requires a large amount of communications during each learning episode.
-Moreover, policy evaluation based on the global value-function has a significant scalability issue due to the high dimension of the state and action spaces for large-scale networks.
+However, these approaches are based on estimation of the GVF, which requires a large amount of communications during each learning episode.
+Moreover, policy evaluation based on the GVF has a significant scalability issue due to the high dimension of the state and action spaces for large-scale networks.